morgana-x/ImageAPI/README.md

 # Todo
 + Allow for images to be spawned on round start from config
 + Support for creating images with bullet holes (maybe)
++ Somehow fix players glitching into the ground because of the sheer amount of collision checks when you attempt to go inside it

 # Commands
 ## image